OML-Team/open-metric-learning/README.md

 The update focuses on several components:

-* We added "official" text support and the corresponding python examples.
-(Note, text support in Pipelines is not supported yet.)
+* We added "official" texts support and the corresponding Python examples.
+(Note, texts support in Pipelines is not supported yet.)

 * We introduced the `RetrievalResults` (`RR`) class — a container to store gallery items retrieved for given queries.
 `RR` provides a unified way to visualize predictions and compute metrics (if ground truths are known).